ronaldoussoren/pyobjc/docs/api/module-objc.rst

    proxy for such objects).

-   PyObjC implements a zero-ing weakref object when running on Mac OS X 10.7 or later.
+   PyObjC implements a zero-ing weakref object when running on macOS 10.7 or later.
 These objects more or less behave the same as ``__weak`` variables in Objective-C.

    The *object* must be a Cocoa object, and must not be a CoreFoundation